MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 > [!NOTE]
 > You can't change the `displayName` or `entitId` of your tab that is defined by the app manifest.

-If your [configurable tab](#configuration-page-for-tabs) allowed users to edit the tab after it was pinned, that is `canUpdateConfiguration: true` then you must continue to keep the `configurableTab` property in your app manifest in order to ensure users can edit pre-existing pinned configurable tabs
+If your [configurable tab](#configuration-page-for-tabs) allows users to edit the tab after it is pinned, which means that `canUpdateConfiguration` is set to `true`, then you must continue to keep the `configurableTab` property in your app manifest in order to ensure that the users can edit the pre-existing pinned configurable tabs.

 ## Determine your `contentUrl`

 With `configurableTabs`, the `contentUrl` is defined at runtime by the user in the tab configuration dialog, which is served from the `configurationUrl` in the manifest.
-The outcome of this dialog is a `contentUrl` and some other properties.
+The outcome of this dialog is `contentUrl` and some other properties.

 If your personal (static) tab always pins the same `contentUrl`, you can create a `staticTab` object in your app manifest and set your `contentUrl`.
 This will be pinned when the user selects your app to be pinned.